Analysis | Graham: Judicial confirmation process could get even more toxic

 “This is sort of uncharted territory,” he said.

 It’s not, really.
-Senate Democrats approved then-Justice John Paul Stevens in late 1975 and then-Justice Anthony M. Kennedy in early 1988, confirming nominees of an opposing party’s president just before the campaign started.
+Senate Democrats approved John Paul Stevens as a justice in late 1975 and Anthony M. Kennedy in early 1988, confirming nominees of an opposing party’s president just before the campaign started.

 But Graham views everything differently after the last two decades in the trenches of the judicial wars.